See Ramapo Country Day Camp in action and apply on our website: www.ramapocamp.com

 Employment application is available on the website.

-Ramapo Country Day Camp is a 35-acre site located on E. Saddle River Rd on the Bergen/Rockland County border near the towns of Ridgewood, Woodcliff Lake, Upper Saddle River, Montvale, and Suffern.
+Ramapo Country Day Camp is a 35-acre site located on the Bergen/Rockland County border near the towns of Ridgewood, Woodcliff Lake, Upper Saddle River, Montvale, and Suffern.
 We are easily accessible by The Garden State Parkway (Exit 172), Rt.
-17 (Saddle River/Woodcliff Lake Exit), I-287, The Palisades Parkway, The NY State Thruway (Exit 14B), and Rt.
+17 (Saddle River/Woodcliff Lk Exit), I-287, The Palisades Pkwy, The NY State Thruway (exit 14B), and Rt.
 59.

-Our campers range in age from 3 to 12 (Nursery to Eighth Grade) and they participate in activities ranging from: art, swim, all sports, theater, rocketry, pioneering, and hands-on science to archery, horseback riding, bungee & trampoline, zip lines, and dirt track cart.
-Our campers come from all over Bergen County (NJ) and Manhattan (NYC).
+Our campers range in age from 3 to 12 (Nursery to Seventh Grade) and they participate in activities ranging from Art, swim, all sports, theater, rock climbing, zip lines, go carts, and archery to pioneering, nature, horseback riding, hands-on-science, and rocketry.
+Our campers come from all over Bergen County and Manhattan (NYC).

 Our staff is made up of teachers (specialists) from Bergen, Passaic, Rockland County and New York City Schools who run our activity areas.
 College students work as counselors accompanying each group of campers and assisting our teachers.